University of Southern Indiana: Athletics

 The athletic teams of USI are known as the "Screaming Eagles".
 The university competes at the NCAA Division I level as members of the Ohio Valley Conference beginning in 2025.
 USI sponsors 17 varsity intercollegiate sports.
-The school has won four NCAA Division II national championships (men's basketball, 1995; baseball, 2010 and 2014; softball, 2018), finished three times as the national finalist (men's basketball, 1994 and 2004; and women's basketball 1997), and earned two third-place finishes (men's cross country, 1982; baseball, 2007).
-The men's and women's cross country/track teams have produced five individual national championships since 1997.

 The NCAA Division II Softball National Championship in 2018 marked the first softball team in Indiana to win an NCAA championship.
 The national championship in baseball in 2010 marked the first GLVC member and university in the state of Indiana to win such a title, repeating in 2014 to become the first NCAA D-II program to win multiple team titles.
 The men's basketball NCAA D-II National Championship in 1995 garnered 3.9 million viewers watching them on CBS Sports.

 USI boasts a strong academic record as well, with 228 Academic All-GLVC athletes in 2021–22 and 35 Academic All-America honors.
 Student athletes maintain an average GPA of 3.29 and are retained at a high percentage.

 The university has competitive teams in baseball, basketball (m/w), Cross country (m/w), Golf (m/w), soccer (m/w), tennis (m/w), track and field (m/w), softball, and volleyball (w).